maxzheng/great-life-guide/double.md

 ### #1 Learn Faster

-[FASTER by Jim Qwik](https://jimkwik.com/kwik-brain-001/) will help you learn faster and more effectively:
+[FASTER by Jim Qwik](https://jimkwik.com/kwik-brain-001/) will help you learn anything faster and more effectively:

 * **Forget** everything you know so they don't interfere with what you are about to learn.
 * **Act** as you read by taking notes, memorize important content using memorization techniques, share with others.
 By